 You also should choose a vascular surgeon with privileges in major hospitals because they can treat you in a hospital setting if necessary.

-Our vascular surgeons remove varicose veins using modern technology that leave minimal to no scarring at all and offer very fast recovery time.
+Our vascular surgeons remove diseased veins using minimally-invasive methods that leave minimal to no scarring at all and offer very fast recovery time.